Table of Contents[Hide][Show]

 A number of studies show possible health benefits as well as drawbacks to consuming malted barley.
 These are either standalone or when compared to other possible sweetener options.

 For example, among all types of sugar tested, one study found that only blackstrap molasses surpassed malted barley in antioxidant activity.
-Date sugar scored very close to malted barley.
-(6) Interestingly, all three of these traditional sweeteners are very dark and thick in consistency.
+Date sugar syrup scored very close to malted barley.
+(6) Interestingly, all three of these traditional sweeteners are very dark with a thick consistency.

 Other studies point to possible benefits in terms of cavity protection, cholesterol reduction, and increased circulation.
 (7) Some of these studies used malt extract or other isolated forms of malted barley.
 The results do not necessarily mean the whole form would have the same benefits.
 Also, people often cannot consume a whole food in large enough amounts to compare to the concentrated extract of that same food without unwanted side effects.